lskatz/SneakerNet/paper/paper.md

 The plugin system has drastically lowered the activation energy needed to develop a new step in a SneakerNet workflow.
 Documentation has been provided on how to develop a new plugin, and 'Hello World' plugins have been published in three different languages: Perl, Python, and Bash.
-Therefore, SneakerNet has the ability to be a very collaborative project.
+Because plugins are not tied to any specific language, SneakerNet has the ability to be a very collaborative project.

 # Acknowledgements